da-rth/yasb/README.md

 - Custom widgets capable of parsing/displaying content from command-line applications and on-click events

 ## Configuration
-All taskbars can be configured in a user-defined JSON config file `config.json` located in either of the following directories:
+All taskbars can be configured in a user-defined YAML config file `config.yaml` located in either of the following directories:
-- `C:/Users/{username}/.yasb/config.json`
+- `C:/Users/{username}/.yasb/config.yaml`
-- `/path/to/yasb/src/config.json`
+- `/path/to/yasb/src/config.yaml`

 All taskbars can also be styled using a configurable stylesheet `styles.css`:
 - `C:/Users/{username}/.yasb/styles.css`